nogibjj/IDS706_DataEngineering_BarbaraFlores_Project1/README.md

 ### 🎥 Demo Video
-Here is a videdo explaining the project and demonstrating its functionality.
+Here is a videdo explaining the project and demonstrating the functionality of the project.